q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

   In InfluxDB Cloud, API tokens have one of the following permissions scopes:

-  - _All-Access_ tokens grant full read and write access to all resources in an organization
+  - _All-Access_ token grants full read and write access to all resources in an organization
-  - _Read-Write_ tokens grant read or write access to specific resources in an organization
+  - _Read-Write_ token grants read or write access to specific resources in an organization

 {{% /cloud-only %}}